Eco-Flow/nanoporemetabarcoding/README.md

 Check `./test_data/primers_f.fasta` and `./test_data/primers_r.fasta` for examples of `tags_f` and `tags_r` files, respectively.

-Error rate for adapter removal.
-It can be a value between 0 and 1, if a maximum error rate wants to be applied to all adapters, or it can be > 1, in which case it will be converted to a maximum error rate depending on the adapter length.
+Set the error rate for adapter removal.
+This can be a value between 0 and 1 (1 not included), if a maximum error rate wants to be applied to all adapters, or it can be equal or greater than 1, in which case it will be converted to a maximum error rate depending on the adapter length.
 Check [cutadatpt documentation](https://cutadapt.readthedocs.io/en/stable/guide.html) for more information:

 ```
     error_rate                  = 2 // Error rate for adapter removal
 ```

-Filter FASTQs with low number of reads:
+Filter FASTQs with a low number of reads:

 ```
     filt_fastq                  = 100